-

 According to UNESCO, the Mausoleum of Galla Placidia is “the earliest and best preserved of all mosaic monuments, and at the same time one of the most artistically perfect.”

-I don’t know how they could have chosen between them.
+I can’t imagine how they were able to choose which locations to include.
 Every one of the sites is just as artistically perfect, in my opinion.

 The mausoleum is illuminated by luminous alabaster window panels, which give the artwork an ethereal glow.